Ten matches with black heads and white sticks laid out on a gray surface, with some of the matches burned at the tips.

 Over time, burnout becomes a cycle of exhaustion → guilt → overworking → more exhaustion, leaving you feeling stuck between wanting rest and fearing what will happen if you slow down.

 If your value has always been tied to doing, producing, or performing, it makes sense that slowing down feels threatening.
-Burnout isn’t a failure—it’s a signal that something in your internal system is asking for support.
+In therapy, we will disentangle burnout from failure—instead, recognizing that it is a signal that something in your internal system is asking for support.

 For many, burnout shows up quietly at first: